Relation as the Essence of Existence

 Relational Grounding

-Within UCF/GUTT, entities are constituted by their relations—there is no entity-in-itself independent of relational context.
-This has implications for how we understand self-interest and systemic interest.
+Within UCF/GUTT™, entities are constituted by their relations — there is no entity-in-itself independent of relational context.
+This has implications for how self-interest and systemic interest are understood.

-Connection to foundations: The relational constitution of entities is established in Proposition_01_proven.v.
-The ethical interpretation is a proposed extension.
+The relational constitution of entities is established within the framework's formally-verified foundations; the ethical interpretation drawn from it is a proposed extension.

 Developmental Trajectory